unsky/focal-loss/README.md

 # focal-loss

-this is unofficial code for the code of focal loss for Dense Object Detection.
+this is unofficial code version for the code of focal loss for Dense Object Detection.

 the code is implementtd using mxnet python layer.